 Fibromyalgia is known for causing widespread muscle pain and exhaustion.
-If you are suffering from this condition, you may have pain and tenderness throughout your body.
-Other symptoms may include:
+In addition, if you are suffering from this condition, you may have pain and tenderness throughout your body.
+Also, it may cause these symptoms:

 - Feeling stiff upon waking